What Happens When We Replace a Signal Instead of Supporting It?

 Because when those begin to stabilize…

-If you’re stepping on a basic scale and saying…
+If you’re stepping on a scale and thinking:

 “Nothing is changing…”